Fixed Effects and the Generalized Mundlak Estimator: Extensions

 \subsection{Beyond Exponential Families}

-Modelling the conditional distribution of $(X_i,W_i)$ given $U_i$ using exponential family is very natural for the purposes of this paper.
-Nevertheless, in some applications other families can be more appropriate.
+Modeling the conditional distribution of $(W_i,X_i)$ given $\ou_g$ using an exponential family is natural for the purposes of this paper.
+Nevertheless, in some applications, other families can be more appropriate.
 In particular, another operational choice is a discrete mixture.
-Assume that $U_{C_i}$ can take a finite number of values $\{u_1,\dots, u_p\}$ with probabilities $\pi_{1},\dots, \pi_{p}$ and the conditional distribution of $X_i, W_i$ given $U_i$ is given by $f(x,w|u)$.
-Collect all the data that we observe for cluster $c$ in the following tuple:
+Assume that $\oui$ can take a finite number of values $\{u_1,\dots, u_p\}$ with probabilities $\pi_{1},\dots, \pi_{p}$ and the conditional distribution of $W_i, X_i$ given $\oui$ is given by $f(w,x|u)$.
+Collect all the data that we observe for group $g$ in the following tuple:

-Marginal distribution of this object is given by the following expression:
+The marginal distribution of this object is given by the following expression:

-This implies that the conditional distribution of $U_c$ given $\mathcal{D}_c$ has the following form:
+This implies that the conditional distribution of $\ou_g$ given $\mathcal{D}_g$ has the following form: